Mkhimer69/Internal-Compliance-Market-Eligibility-Decision-Support-Platform/README.md

 ## Overview

-Internal Compliance & Market Eligibility Decision Support Platform was built to solve a common operational challenge:
+The Internal Compliance & Market Eligibility Decision Support Platform was built to solve a common operational challenge.

 Agents were required to search across multiple compliance resources, documentation repositories, spreadsheets, help center articles, and regional guides to determine market-specific requirements.